 DoIT is the IT operational center, responsible for most IT services & support on campus.

 From large scale projects — such as the UW network and data assistance of the Ice Cube South Pole Neutrino Observatory — to everyday learning opportunities, UW‑Madison IT professionals support the mission of teaching, research and service with innovative and creative solutions.

-IT @ UW-Madison also keeps an eye where the campus is heading with a focus on cybersecurity, green initiatives, and infrastructure to support the technologies yet to be developed.
+These people and entities keep an eye where the campus is heading with a focus on cybersecurity, green initiatives, and infrastructure to support the technologies yet to be developed.

 Ongoing work examples

 - The Center for High Throughput Computing: Supporting a variety scalable computing resources and services for UW-affiliated researchers and their collaborators.

 - MyUW: a web access point for students, faculty and staff.